AlexWaygood/typeshed-stats/examples/example.md

 These stubs are currently uploaded to PyPI.

-### Stubtest settings in CI: *missing stubs ignored*
+### Stubtest settings in CI: *error on missing stub*

-The `--ignore-missing-stub` stubtest setting is used in typeshed's CI.
+Objects missing from the stub cause stubtest to emit an error in typeshed's CI.

 In CI, stubtest is run on `linux` only.

-Typeshed currently has 2 unique allowlist entries for `pep8-naming` when running stubtest in CI.
+Typeshed currently has 0 allowlist entries for `pep8-naming` when running stubtest in CI.

 ### Pyright settings in CI: *strict*